videntity/vmi/README.md

 If running this OIDC server in conjunction with `smh_app` or `sharemyhealth` (OAuth2 server) on the same machine for development, then we recommend setting up names for each server host in `/etc/hosts`.
-You might add lines like the following to that file:
+You might add lines like the following to `/etc/hosts` file:

      127.0.0.1       verifymyidentity